cdklabs/cdk-cicd-wrapper/docs/content/getting_started/projen.md

-# Setting Up a Project with Projen
+# Setting up a project with Projen

 [Projen](https://projen.io) is a tool that helps define and maintain complex project configurations through code.
 It allows you to generate project configuration files from a well-typed definition, making it easier to manage and maintain your project structure.